 "You are going to react to this!"

-Satoru blocked her mind, dissociating herself from what was happening to her.
-Her mind was in another place, a better place.
+Satoru blocked her mind, dissociating herself from what was happening to her, just like many times in her past.
+Her mind was in another place, a better place away from what would happen to her.
 For her luck, the ugly pig man stopped before processing to do the deed.
 Someone interrupted him, and it was another of the analysts.
-The man growled again, like a pig to slaughter, as he for one last time punched Satoru in the face.
+The man growled again, like a pig to slaughter, as he, for one last time, punched Satoru in the face.
 Hissing insults and whatnot.
 The other analyst only meekly bowed her head as the pigman pushed her away.

 "You better clean this and don't forget to come back tomorrow early.
 I will have you then," he said, leaving her alone.